Step (step into)

 With an integer argument, step that many times.

-There is however another way to specify a single event, by suffixing one of the symbols <, >, or ! after the command or on an alias of that.
+There is however another way to specify an event: you can suffix one of the symbols <, >, or ! after the command or on an alias of that.
 A suffix of + on a command or an alias forces a move to another line, while a suffix of - disables this requirement.
-A suffix of > will continue until the next call. (finish will run run until the return for that call.)
+A suffix of > will continue until the next call. finish will run run until the return for that call, in contrast to step< continues to the return of any call which might occur inside a nested call.

 If no suffix is given, the debugger setting different-line determines this behavior.